Skip to content

 If we need other people to make decisions for us, are we ever really in charge of our careers?

 Worse, when we're always looking for input from others, we often end up stuck.
-We ask one person, then another, then another... get different opinions, and suddenly it’s analysis paralysis and we’re even more confused about what decision to take.
+You ask one person, then another, then another... get conflicting opinions, and end up more confused than when you started.

 👥 The Friend Test

-This is actually really well documented — it’s called the Solomon Paradox: the idea that we’re much more of an expert when we distance ourselves from the situation.
+This is actually well-documented — it's called the Solomon Paradox: we give wiser advice when we have distance from the situation.

 The solution: